 It is available in white with touches of blue and red.
 But it is also possible to find it in pure orange or in black more elegant and more aggressive.

-Regarding the remote control, the manufacturer may have a bit of sin with a simple design in two colors that, in addition to being plastic, gives the impression that we have to make a toy rather than a professional quadrocopter.
+Regarding the remote control, the manufacturer may have a bit of sin with simple design in two colors that, in addition to being plastic, gives the impression that we have to make a toy rather than a professional quadrocopter.

 The Syma X8C comes in a very compact carton that protects the device and all parts.
 Even if during transportation from China it should suffer some shocks, as has been our case, there should not be big problems.

 As for the weight of the Syma X8C, it weighs 450 grams without the propellers, the battery and the camera.
 The battery weighs 104 grams, the camera weighs 27 grams, and the four protectors make 22 grams a total of 600 grams.
 If we consider that a Xiaomi Yi Action Cam weighs 73 grams, we can conclude that it is advisable to fly without bumpers or hubcaps when we install a heavier camera.
-Perhaps one of the best ways to reduce weight is to opt for the Mobius Action Cam 1080p HD Mini which weighs only 38 grams with excellent recording quality.
+Perhaps one of the best ways to reduce weight is to opt for the Mobius Action Cam 1080p HD Mini which weighs only 38 grams with the excellent recording quality.

 The Syma X8C being the successor of the famous Syma X5C , it is quite reasonable that we seek to know the improvements it brings compared to its predecessor.